Updated: 25-Aug-19

 These two usually go hand-in-hand: If there isn't enough O2 in the mixture, CO doesn't convert to CO2.
 Also, with a rich mixture there isn't enough O2 to burn all the HC so your HC reading goes up.

-How to Make the Car Pass
+How To Make The Car Pass

 • Conduct a complete tune-up